John Thurtell: Murder of William Weare

 Thurtell became a notorious gambler.
 He owed William Weare, a solicitor of Lyon's Inn, a gambling debt of £300, which he believed Weare had gained by cheating at blind hookey.
 When Weare demanded the money, Thurtell decided to murder him rather than pay up.
 Thurtell invited Weare to join him and his friends – Joseph Hunt and William Probert – for a weekend of gambling in Radlett, Hertfordshire.
 On 24 October 1823, as they journeyed from London in Thurtell's horse-drawn gig, Thurtell shot Weare in the face with a flintlock muff pistol.
 This failed to kill him, so Thurtell slit his throat with a knife before driving the pistol into his head with such force that his brains were dashed over the ground.
 The trial attracted great publicity.
 Thurtell was found guilty and hanged on 9 January 1824 at Hertford Prison.

 Legacy

 A waxwork of Thurtell's body was displayed in Madame Tussauds for 150 years.
 Thomas De Quincey's satirical 1827 essay "On Murder Considered as one of the Fine Arts" discusses Thurtell, as do several of Thomas Carlyle's works and letters.
+In William Powell Frith's painting The Derby Day (1856), Thurtell can be seen in the middle of the crowd, clad in green and clutching a banknote.